 And finally the tech companies over the last 5 years:

-With all that said, I hope you think about if index or mutual funds are the right fit for you.
+With all that said, I hope you think about if index funds are the right fit for you.
 For some, they will be and that’s perfectly fine.
 You can shovel cash into them and effectively outsource the management of your investing.
 Your portfolio will grow.

 But, if you have an interest in stocks and want the opportunity to crush the market over decades, I would highly suggest investing in individual stocks.
 While it can be a little scary going it alone, think about signing up for a service like the Motley Fool Stock Advisor where they offer stock suggestions and have forums for discussion.
 This is a really great path for new investors.